 The COVID-19 pandemic has presented serious challenges in maintaining the health and well-being of prisoners, while maintaining their social and family ties.
 During the COVID-19 pandemic, many correctional facilities faced limitations in providing these rights.
 However, Pekanbaru Women's Prison is trying to overcome this challenge and protect the rights of correctional inmates.
 Pekanbaru Women's Penitetiary has made significant efforts in optimizing the provision of correctional inmates' rights in interacting with families during the COVID-19 era.
 Through adjusting policies and procedures, cooperating with external parties, and handling existing challenges, they have tried to maintain the health and well-being of penitentiary inmates while maintaining social and family ties.
 Most female convicts or inmates in correctional institutions have children and families, but while serving their sentences in correctional institutions they cannot interact with their children or their families as usual.
-The mother plays a very important role in the child's development, so even though the mother.
+The mother plays a very important role in the child's development, so even though the mother is in a penitentiary, it is very important for the child to continue to interact with her mother.
 It is important to continue to evaluate and improve these efforts to ensure that the rights of penitentiary inmates are properly fulfilled during this pandemic.